-The non-Amtrak operating costs reflect a reorganization of budget categories to improve the organization of budget categories and better respond to current needs.
+As part of the budget reorganization, the non-Amtrak operating costs includes the former budget for Information/Customer Support Services in addition to other non-Amtrak operating expenditures.
 CCJPA has continued to take on a greater role in supporting the service with direct management of Wi-Fi, implementation of PIDS, and the coming implementation of Cal-ITP.
 In addition, with increased funding opportunities at the state and Federal, level, the proposed budget is intended to support the development of projects, funding strategies, and grant applications.